reallySmooll/slou/README.md

 }
 ```

-And that is the default setup for `slou`.
+And that is the default setup for slou.
 The logs will be saved to a file called (by default) `slou.log` but the logs will not be displayed on the screen.

 You can obviously change this and customize it to your liking.
 If you'd like to see more you can check out the documentation [here](https://reallysmooll.github.io/slou-docs).